-Hooking along Jamaica’s western coast, Negril is home to some of the world’s most dramatic and striking coastlines.
+Hooking along Jamaica’s western coast, Negril is home to some of the world’s most striking coastlines.
 At the Negril Cliffs (where James Bond has filmed), brightly-colored Caribbean water crashes into the limestone formations and beachgoers dive into the waves below.
 Negril’s Seven Mile Beach is consistently rated one of the world’s best and is home to some of the most dramatic sunsets in the Caribbean.
 Snorkeling, diving, swimming, and sunbathing are all popular in Negril, and adding to its charm, the area has remained relatively underdeveloped, making beach weddings in Negril, Jamaica such an authentic experience.

 Couples planning Negril weddings need photo IDs plus proof of citizenship.
 Divorce and death decrees are also required as applicable.
 French Canadians need a notarized translated copy of all documents.
 Check with your Certified Destination Wedding Specialist for more details.

 Passports are required for visitors entering Jamaica.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.

 The official language of Jamaica is English, though variations of Jamaican English are widely spoken.

 The Jamaican dollar is the official currency, though US dollars are often accepted in resort areas.

 Jamaica has a tropical climate with warm temperatures ranging from 77 to 82 degrees F. The rainy season is from May to November, and hurricane season runs from June to November.